adobe/bridgeService/README.md

 Some methods require complex Objects as arguments.
 In this case you need to have a constructor/factory call in one call, and pass they key as an argument.

 #### Files
 As of version 2.11.16 we have the possibility to pass a file to the bridgeService.
+When doing so, you need to send your request as a multi-part request.
+As in most multi-part requests, you need to give each uploaded file a key value.
+In that case the file is referenced with that key value.

 ## Managing Timeouts